tadyshev/ner/conll-2003.md

-# Links to NER datasets
+# Links to conll-2003 datasets

 I (Nicholas) used the conll-2003 dataset to train a spaCy and BERT model.